RukshanDias/System-Design/readMe.md

 -   Service Level Agreement
 -   Describe the required Uptime for the system.
 Used in public cloud providers.
 -   Server Uptime.

 ---

+## Types of Applications

+-   This will be decided after requirements are set.
+-   Common types:

+    #### 1. Web apps

+    -   Most common
+    -   communication between web server & browser using HTTP protocol.
+    -   Request-Response based
+    -   Best for system that requires:
+        -   User Interface
+        -   User initiated actions
+        -   Large scale

+    #### 2. Web API

+    -   Main difference between Web APP vs API:
+        -   This will serve json data.
+        -   Client are not web browsers but other JS applications.
+    -   **REST API** is the combination of,
+        -   URL
+        -   Parameter ($userId=001)
+        -   HTTP verbs (GET)

+    #### 3. Mobile

+    -   Usually connects with Web API.
+    -   Best for system that requires:
+        -   High user interaction
+        -   Location sensitive

+    #### 4. Console

+    -   No Fancy UI.
+    -   Required technical knowledge.
+    -   Limited interaction.

+    #### 5. Service

+    -   Console vs Service
+        -   No UI at all.
+        -   Managed by Service managers.

+    #### 6. Desktop

+    -   Has all the resources in PC.
+    -   Lesser connection with internet.
+    -   Best for user centric actions.

+---